Align judges with humans

 trace_id=item["trace_id"],

-name="product_quality", # Must match judge name
+name=initial_judge.name, # Must match judge name (built-in or custom)

 value=item["label"],